 The path will then take you uphill for a while until you see some lovely views from on high of the gorgeous wee coves of Cala d’en Roig and Cala Gamarús below, before then taking you down again till you reach the lovely Cala Pedrosa. (“Cala” means “cove”, in case you hadn’t guessed!)
 We told you this was the tough part!

-Fortunately Cala Pedrosa, despite its isolation, has an almost-xiringuito-style bar where you can grab a quick beer (we sure did!) before climbing back up along the Camino again until you eventually reach the lighthouse.
+Fortunately, Cala Pedrosa, despite its isolation, has an almost-xiringuito-style bar where you can grab a quick beer (we sure did!) before climbing back up along the Camino again until you eventually reach the lighthouse.
 If you want to avoid descending all the way down to Cala Pedrosa only to have to hike back up again after, you can walk along the road, but then you’ll miss lots of gorgeous scenery, and there are stretches of the windy road that have no path for walkers.

-Whichever path you take, once you make it to El Far (the lighthouse) you’ll instantly see why it was worth the extra effort, with panoramic views stretching for kilometres into the distance out to sea and up and down the coast in both directions.
+Whichever path you take, once you make it to El Far (the lighthouse), you’ll instantly see why it was worth the extra effort, with panoramic views stretching for kilometres into the distance out to sea and up and down the coast in both directions.
 It makes complete sense that they built the lighthouse right here way back in 1857!
-Oh, and you can have another beer here too!
-It’s also a fantastic spot for lunch but we recommend booking in advance as the place is extremely popular.
+Oh, and you can have another beer here, too!
+It’s also a fantastic spot for lunch, but we recommend booking in advance as the place is extremely popular.

 This is the highest point of the walk at 165m, and if you like your history there is also a site of an Iberian settlement here that dates back to the 6th century BCE, Poblat Ibèric de Sant Sebastià de la Guarda, and right next to it are the Torre de Guaita watchtower, dating from 1445, as well as a baroque hermitage and inn also named for St Sebastià.

-Once you’ve finished your lunch or beer you can resume your walk downhill for about 15-20 minutes (the hard part is behind you now; the rest is easy we promise!) to the next of Palafrugell’s seaside villages in the bay just below: Llafranc.
+Once you’ve finished your lunch or beer, you can resume your walk downhill for about 15-20 minutes (the hard part is behind you now; the rest is easy, we promise!) to the next of Palafrugell’s seaside villages in the bay just below: Llafranc.

 Llafranc

 The area was inhabited as long as about 5,000 years ago as evidenced by the stone age Dolmen de Can Mina dels Torrents discovered in 1965 and as we already mentioned, there was an Iberian settlement up where the lighthouse stands today, but, with the arrival of the Romans in the 2nd century BCE this was gradually abandoned as the population moved down towards the port of Llafranc instead.
-Wine and pottery were produced in the area and exported from the port and excavations have revealed that there were at least a dozen Roman villas in the area.
+Wine and pottery were produced in the area and exported from the port, and excavations have revealed that there were at least a dozen Roman villas in the area.

 Llafranc remained permanently inhabited until the Roman Empire declined and our old friends the Pirates of the Mediterranean started attacking Spanish coasts, and so, as elsewhere, the population moved inland leaving only a few stone huts used by fishermen who would still go to sea to earn a livelihood but who didn’t dare actually live on that sea.

-The pirates are long gone now and Llafranc’s tourism industry is thriving.
+The pirates are long gone, and Llafranc’s tourism industry is thriving.
 There are lots of lovely places to eat here but two we feel are worthy of mention: Hotel Casamar at the southern end of the bay, and Hotel Llafranch (the restaurant and the hotel here are now separate enterprises but still operate under the same name, an old spelling of the town’s name.)

 Calella de Palafrugell